 Photography: © Beholdr.
 Photo by Effie Liu.

-Downtown ingenuity (and a little rebellion) plays out in the 24/7 window gallery and inside a hidden art closet tucked in a restaurant supply store – plus a second storefront space around the block on Allen Street.
-This isn’t only a gallery.
-It’s a counterculture in the making.
+Downtown ingenuity (and a little rebellion) plays out in this 24/7 window gallery and inside a hidden art closet tucked in a restaurant supply store.
+The art experiments keep brewing at a second storefront space around the block on Allen Street.
+More than a gallery, this is aa a counterculture in the making.

-Here, artists are curators and curators are artists; the roles flow together.
-Shows are often styled with the drama and flair of a fashion storefront.
-And no singular point of view exists.
+Here, artists are curators and curators are artists, freely interchanging and moving between roles.
+Shows are often styled with the drama and flair of a fashion storefront and curated with no singular dominant viewpoint.
 It feels like experimental seas of ideas, with room for every kind of expression.
 It’s rare.
 It’s bold.
-And it's so New York.
+And it’s so New York.

 Artist, writer, and educator Andrew Paul Woolbright (Brooklyn Rail, SVA) founded Below Grand in 2017 as a scrappy artist-run project.
 It began as Super Dutchess.
 In 2020, Woolbright rebranded the space to Below Grand.
 What started as a solo effort has grown into a constantly evolving curatorial collective — a mix of old-timers and newcomers, teachers and students, building something bigger than the sum of its parts.